usgs/best-practices/software/reviews.md

 These reviews can be **performed by any trusted person**; the reviewer does not necessarily need a strong scientific or programming background.
-When migrating an existing project into the USGS organization on GitHub, it is important to remember that the entire project history needs to be reviewd if that history is to be maintained after migration.
+When migrating an existing project into the USGS organization on GitHub, it is important to remember that the entire project history needs to be reviewed if that history is to be maintained after migration.

 ### Applicable Software Types